isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/master-facebook-marketing-for-business.md

       <td style="text-align:center;width:50%;">4-5 May (Thu-Fri)</td>
       <td style="text-align:center;width:50%;">To be confirmed</td>
     </tr>
-</table></center>
+</tbody></table></center>

 <p>With over 2.7 billion<sup>1</sup> monthly active users, Facebook has been one of the most prominent social media
 platforms and has evolved from being just a social network to a marketplace for businesses to sell directly to customers.
 In Singapore, there are over 4.8 million<sup>2</sup> Facebook users, which accounts for 73% of our entire population.
-With its extensive network locally & globally, ability to target new customers, and access to audience & page insights, Facebook has become an essential marketing platform for all businesses.</p>
+With its extensive network locally &amp; globally, ability to target new customers, and access to audience &amp; page insights, Facebook has become an essential marketing platform for all businesses.</p>

 <p>Acquire practical Facebook marketing and advertising strategies that you can apply to your work or
 business.
 This two-day masterclass will take you from the fundamentals of Facebook page management